NiziU: 2022–2023: Concert tours, second studio album, and Korean debut

+2024–present: Concert tours and third studio album

-NiziU's second studio album, Coconut, was released on July 19, 2023.
-The group embarked on their second Japanese tour in support of the album, with performances from July 1 to September 18.
-The tour had a total audience of 185,000 across 17 concerts.
-On October 30, NiziU debuted in South Korea with a single album titled Press Play and its lead single, "Heartris".
-On February 6, 2024, they released the song "Memories" as part of an advertising campaign for Universal Studios Japan.
+On February 6, 2024, NiziU released the song "Memories" as part of an advertising campaign for Universal Studios Japan.
 On March 14, they released the song "Sweet Nonfiction" for the soundtrack of the Japanese film Lovesick Ellie.
 On July 24, the group released the EP Rise Up, which includes the opening and ending theme songs for the second season of anime Tower of God.
-That same month, NiziU announced that their third Japanese tour will begin on November 23.
-The tour is in support of their EP Awake, which released on February 5, 2025.
+That same month, NiziU announced that their third Japanese tour would begin on November 23.
+The tour was in support of their EP Awake, which released on February 5, 2025.
 At the last concert in Fukuoka, it was announced that NiziU would embark on a hall tour in September 2025 and an arena tour in February 2026.
 They released their second Korean single album, Love Line, on March 31, 2025.
+They earned their second Korean broadcast win on the April 9 episode of Show Champion.
 A Japanese version of the single was released two months later on May 26.

-Prior to their fourth tour, NiziU released a third studio album, New Emotion, on November 19.
+Near the end of their fourth Japanese tour, NiziU released a third studio album, New Emotion, on November 19, 2025.
+This tour was the group's largest yet, with a total of 32 shows in 21 cities.
+NiziU embarked on their fifth Japanese tour from February 14 to March 29, 2026.
+Their EP Good Girl But Not For You was released 3 days later on April 1.
+The group went on a two-weekend dome tour that kicked off on June 6 and concluded on June 14, 2026.
+On July 1, 2026, NiziU released their greatest hits-based album, Portfolio, celebrating 5 years together as a group.